OwenBluman/Sentiment-Analysis-Stock-Predictor/README.md

 # Sentiment Analysis Stock Predictor
-A program to query the latest news data from a variety of sources, and then predict stock price based upon an algorithm weighting FinBERT's sentiment analysis and market volatility.
+A program to extract the latest news data from a variety of sources, and then predict stock price based upon an algorithm weighting FinBERT's sentiment analysis and market volatility.

 ## Demo